Compare the best legal sports betting sites and online casinos in Nevada, and learn how to gamble legally and safely in NV.

 Having been purchased more than fifteen years ago after being owned by MGM Resorts, Treasure Island certainly offers a solid experience for rookies and veterans of the sports betting scene.

-Another sportsbook that doesn’t actually have anything sports-related in its name, Westgate Superbook’s offers a wide range of terrific bonuses, competitive odds, and a slick app for mobile devices.
+Another sportsbook that doesn’t actually have anything sports-related in its name, Westgate Superbook offers a wide range of terrific bonuses, competitive odds, and a slick app for mobile devices.

 As expected, the sportsbook is partnered with its parent casino, also named Westgate Superbook.
 To deposit, withdraw, register, or anything in between, customers will need to visit the venue in person.

-One of the few big-name chains that have taken a foothold in Nevada, William Hill is a popular choice amongst locals and visitors.
+One of the few big-name chains that have taken a foothold in Nevada, Caesars is a popular choice amongst locals and visitors.
 Boasting arguably the best software available to bettors, it’s no surprise customers have arrived in great numbers since its inception in the Silver State.

-Added to that the sheer amount of retail venues that William Hill has partnered with thus far and you’ll understand why it’s so popular.
+Added to that the sheer amount of retail venues that Caesars has partnered with thus far and you’ll understand why it’s so popular.
 Not only is betting on the app easy, but it’s also worthwhile for most users.

 Strangely, it doesn’t appear as though there’s been much investment from Wynn into their NV branch.
 There are just two venues for customers to sign up at, while features appear to be limited compared to its other sites in the US.